lscoppitto/docs-v3/docs/reference/libs/networking/wifi.md

 board.summary()

 try:
-    # Configure ethernet to use dhcp with a specific network
+    # Configure WiFi to use dhcp with a specific network
     wifi.configure(ssid="My-Network",password="My-Password")
     # Start the interface
     wifi.start()